 6.2.9.3 Notify port numbers procedure accepted by receiver

 If the receiver supports the notify port number functionality then upon receipt of the MANAGE_PORT command with the Action field set to "Notify port", the receiver shall make a note of all Source Ports that are reserved for use with an application on the originator and may pass this information to upper layers.
 The receiver shall clear all exception conditions and the notify port numbers procedure is successfully completed.

-Editor's note: The handling of case when the information does not fit into the MANAGE_PORT message is FFS.
+If the Port numbers not available bitmap is not set to zero in the MANAGE_PORT command, the receiver can subsequently query information on these source port numbers by sending a MANAGE_PORT command by setting the Action field to "Query port" and setting Requested port numbers to Port numbers not available in the received MANAGE_PORT command as described in subclause 6.2.8.